openaire/openaire-catalogue-docs/docs/data-model/entities/research-product.md

 ### type
 _Type: String  &bull; Cardinality: ONE_

-Type of the result.
+Type of the research products.
 Possible types:

 * `publication`
 * `dataset`